A Pipeline Built With Purpose

 Diffuse Cutaneous Systemic Sclerosis

 An exploratory trial in diffuse cutaneous systemic sclerosis (dcSSc), a rare, chronic autoimmune disease.
 Diffuse cutaneous systemic sclerosis is a subtype of systemic sclerosis in which excess collagen production causes skin thickening and hardening, or fibrosis, over large areas of the body; usually the fingers, hands, arms, forearms, anterior trunk, legs and face.
 Compared with other forms of the disease, people with dcSSc are often at a higher risk of internal organ damage, including interstitial lung disease (ILD), gastrointestinal tract and kidney complications.
 Available literature suggests that the mechanism of action of teprotumumab, which is to block the IGF-1 receptor, could have an impact on fibrotic processes, such as those that are relevant to dcSSc.
-Horizon is planning to initiate an exploratory trial in dcSSc in the second quarter of 2021.
+Horizon is planning to initiate an exploratory trial in dcSSc by mid-2021.

 Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving KRYSTEXXA (MIRROR Open Label [OL]): A small open-label trial for methotrexate co-administered with KRYSTEXXA to evaluate the impact of methotrexate weekly starting one month prior to dosing with KRYSTEXXA and then through Month 6 of treatment with KRYSTEXXA.